From fingertip to shoulder, hand therapists are here to help

 Repetitive Strain Injuries

-Tennis elbow (or inflammation/changes to the common extensor tendon) is an example of a common elbow condition that we treat - and it usually has nothing to do with playing tennis.
+Tennis elbow (inflammation/changes to the common extensor tendon) is an example of an RSI that we treat - and it usually has nothing to do with playing tennis.
 The first line of defense is a well-fitting counterforce brace, education, ergonomics and exercises based on the stage of recovery.

 • Tendinitis

 Tendinitis (aka tendinopathy or tendinosis) is common.
-It can be due to overuse, ergonomic problems or even trauma, such as after a fall.
-You may have pain, swelling, or even clicking or locking when you move your fingers or wrist.
-They might also feel ‘stuck’ or stiff, especially in the morning.
+It can be due to overuse, ergonomic problems or even trauma, like a fall.
+It can cause pain, swelling and weakness.

 A common example is DeQuervain’s tenosynovitis (aka “new mum thumb”).
 Key symptoms: pain along the thumb side of the wrist, tenderness in the area, and pain when moving your thumb.
 A custom thermoplastic splint is a key part of recovery and is superior to an off-the-shelf brace.
 This splint is pictured above.